Sports Psychotherapy

 Is this what we are passionate about or are we merely doing for the sake of doing it?

-Not performing to the expected level is in fact a huge distraction and adds pressure on to not performing.
+Not performing to the expected level is in fact a huge distraction and adds pressure to not performing.

 Trying to recapture the form you know that you are capable of and maintaining a standard set by others and possibly yourself can be stressful.